HSLdevcom/jore4-ui/README.md

 `docker/docker-compose.custom.yml` and run `./scripts/start-dependencies.sh` again.

-If you wish to persist the data in the database, start dependencies with `./scripts/start-dependencies.sh --volume`
+If you wish to persist the data in the database, start dependencies with `./scripts/start-dependencies.sh --volume` By default the script starts e2e dependencies as well.
+If you don't need this. you can start the dependencies with `./scripts/start-dependencies.sh --skip-e2e`
+Do note that `--volume` and `--skip-e2e` flags are not compatible with each other.

 Docker containers can be stopped gracefully by running `./stop-dependencies.sh` If docker setup seems to be in somehow non-working state, you can remove all containers by running `docker rm --force $(docker ps -aq)` and then start dependencies again.

 You can also start the dependencies and run all seeds by running `./scripts/setup-dependencies-and-seed.sh`.
 This will also download a dump from Azure and you will need to log in when prompted.
+Internally the script calls `start-dependencies.sh` and forwards any arguments (eg. `--volume` or `--skip-e2e`) to it.

 ## Loading dump into development database